 “I had a thought today.
 What if my only desire for this relationship was to glorify God?
 How would that change the way I thought about us and about you?
 It would change everything.”

 We walked to a bus stop.
-I leaned over to kiss him, a smile breaking on my face before I got to his.
+I leaned over to kiss him, a smile breaking on my face before I got to there.
 “Let’s kiss under the moonlight,” I said, nodding up at the ugly “moon” on the lamp post above us.

 I write until midnight to savor these moments.
-Writing about them reminds me that life and the path of true love is not always fraught with pain and disappointment and does not have to be, that I have more control over my outlook that I realize.
+Writing about them reminds me that life and the path of true love is not always fraught with pain and disappointment and does not have to be, that I have more control over my outlook than I realize.